afranson/Lisp-MCMC/README.md

 ## Basic Usage

-Most functions are softly namespaced by starting with 'walker-', e.g. walker-adaptive-steps, walker-plot-data-and-fit, walker-save, walker-liklihood-plot, etc. The significant anomoly is 'create-walker', to initialize a walker.
+Most functions are softly namespaced by starting with 'walker-', e.g. walker-adaptive-steps, walker-plot-data-and-fit, walker-save, walker-liklihood-plot, etc. The significant anomoly is 'walker-create', to initialize a walker.

 Generally, you will want to abstract the 'create-walker' function to specialize to your specific fitting case (lorentzians, gaussians, whatever function).